 Sensitivity labels in the Power BI mobile apps

 Sensitivity labels can be viewed on reports and dashboards in the Power BI mobile apps.
 An icon near the name of the report or dashboard indicates that it has a sensitivity label, and the type of label and its description can be found in the report or dashboard's info box.

-Sensitivity labels are only supported for tenants in global (public) clouds; they are not supported for tenants in clouds such as national clouds.
+Sensitivity labels are supported for tenants in global (public) clouds, and the following national clouds:

 Licensing and requirements